skyturtleio/svelix/README.md

 - Add `Inertia.Plug` to your browser pipeline in your `router.ex`
 - Update `<head>` component in the root layout so the client-side library will keep the title in sync

-## Client-side Setup
+### Client-side Setup

-NOTE: DO NOT HAVE SSR WORKING YET EVEN THOUGH THE CODE IS IN `build.js`
+**NOTE: SSR IS NOT WORKING YET EVEN THOUGH THE CODE IS IN `build.js`**

 Install the Inertia.js library for your frontend library as well as the frontend library itself.
 Remember, everything "frontend" related will be done in the `assets` directory.
 Also, because Svelte will be processed through an esbuild plugin, we will install those required dependencies and also remove the esbuild hex package from the Elixir deps.

-Note that we are using `--prefix assets` so that these commands can be run from the project's root directory.
+We are using `--prefix assets` so that these commands can be run from the project's root directory.

-Install the esbuild and the esbuild-svelte plugin:
+- Install the esbuild and the esbuild-svelte plugin:

 ```shell
 npm --prefix assets install -D esbuild esbuild-svelte